WilliamAshley2019/EnhancedHighpass/README.md

 This plugin is provided GPLv3 with exclusion of any sourcecode that was drawn from Airwindows Highpass.cpp or Highpass.h see below for more details.
+EnhancedHighpass is a free and open-source VST3 plugin built with JUCE 8, designed by William Ashley [(WilliamAshley.Music)](https://12264447666william.wixsite.com/williamashley)  — a hobbyist music producer, sound designer, and plugin developer specializing in computer and electronic music production.

 # EnhancedHighpass